JurgenCruz/HomeServerSetup/README.md

    Save and exit with `Ctrl + X, Y, Enter`.
 4. If you are going to expose your server to the internet, configure split horizon
    DNS: `echo "address=/myhome.duckdns.org/192.168.1.253" > /Apps/pihole/etc-dnsmasq.d/03-my- wildcard-dns.conf`.
+5. Configure the server's hostname since the server will not be part of the DHCP network: `echo "192.168.1.253 server.lan" > /Apps/pihole/etc-pihole/custom.list`.

 ### 6.12.
 Create Docker stack